-IBM Installation Manager is a common installer for many IBM software products that you use to install this version of Websphere Load Balancer for IPv4 and IPv6.
+You use IBM Installation Manager to install this version of Websphere Load Balancer for IPv4 and IPv6.

-Note: Websphere Load Balancer for IPv4 and IPv6 is the first full version to be installed by Installation Manager rather than by the programs based on InstallShield MultiPlatform (ISMP) that are used to install, update, and uninstall previous versions.
-Installation Manager is a single installation program that can use remote or local software repositories to install, modify, or update new Load Balancer products.
+Note: Installation Manager is a single installation program that can use remote or local software flat-file repositories to install, modify, or update new WebSphere Application Server products.
 It determines and shows available packages-including products, fix packs, interim fixes, and so on-checks prerequisites and interdependencies, and installs the selected packages.
 You also use Installation Manager to easily uninstall the packages that it installed.